mohammedjameel24/Team_Slayers/README.md

      - Use the eigenvalues and eigenvectors to reduce dimensions.
      - Apply a clustering algorithm (e.g., K-Means) on the reduced data.

-Certainly!
-Here is your continuation formatted for Google Docs:

----

 **Explain Issues Regarding Classification and Prediction**

 Classification and prediction involve several challenges and issues that need to be addressed for effective model building: